 - Eye doctors use several tests to detect glaucoma including: visual acuity test, visual field test, dilated eye exam, tonometry, pachymetry, ophthalmoscopy, gonioscopy, and optic nerve imaging.

-- Individuals at high risk for glaucoma should have a dilated pupil eye examination, including a visual field test, every 1-2 years or as directed by a doctor.
+- Individuals at high risk for glaucoma should have a dilated pupil eye examination, including a visual field test, at least every one to two years years or as directed by a doctor.

 - Some studies have shown that perhaps half of people living with glaucoma aren't even aware they have the disease.

 There are also several other forms of glaucoma, including normal-tension, congenital, juvenile, and secondary.

 - Secondary glaucoma can be open-angle or closed-angle and results from another medical condition in the eye or body.
 Examples of secondary glaucoma include pseudoexfoliation syndrome, neovascular, pigmentary, and iridocorneal endothelial syndrome (ICE syndrome).

 - Age 40 and older for African Americans

 - Age 60 and older for the general population, especially Mexican Americans

 - Thin cornea

 - Suspicious optic nerve appearance with increased cupping (size of cup, the space at the center of optic nerve, is larger than normal)